Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Abstract

 \section{Abstract}

-Modern end-to-end image signal processors (ISPs) can learn complex mappings from RAW/XYZ data to sRGB (or inverse), opening new possibilities in image processing.
-However, as the diversity of camera models continues to expand, developing and maintaining \textit{individual} ISPs is not sustainable in the long term, which inherently lacks versatility, hindering the adaptability to multiple camera models.
-In this paper, we propose a novel pipeline, \textbf{Uni-ISP}, which unifies the learning of ISPs from multiple cameras, offering an accurate and versatile processor to multiple camera models.
-The core of Uni-ISP is leveraging device-aware embeddings through learning inverse/forward ISPs and its special training scheme.
-By doing so, Uni-ISP not only improves the performance of inverse/forward ISPs but also unlocks a variety of new applications inaccessible to existing learned ISPs.
-Moreover, since there is no dataset synchronously captured by multiple cameras for training, we construct a real-world 4K dataset, \textbf{FiveCam}, comprising more than 2,400 pairs of sRGB-RAW images synchronously captured by five smartphones.
-We conducted extensive experiments demonstrating Uni-ISP's accuracy in inverse/forward ISPs (with improvements of +1.5dB/2.4dB PSNR), its versatility in enabling new applications, and its adaptability to new camera models.
+Modern end-to-end image signal processors (ISPs) can learn complex mappings from RAW/XYZ data to sRGB (and vice versa), opening new possibilities in image processing.
+However, the growing diversity of camera models, particularly in mobile devices, renders the development of individual ISPs unsustainable due to their limited versatility and adaptability across varied camera systems.
+In this paper, we introduce \textbf{Uni-ISP}, a novel pipeline that unifies ISP learning for diverse mobile cameras, delivering a highly accurate and adaptable processor.
+The core of Uni-ISP is leveraging device-aware embeddings through learning forward/inverse ISPs and its special training scheme.
+By doing so, Uni-ISP not only improves the performance of forward and inverse ISPs but also unlocks new applications previously inaccessible to conventional learned ISPs.
+To support this work, we construct a real-world 4K dataset, \textbf{FiveCam}, comprising more than 2,400 pairs of sRGB-RAW images captured synchronously by five smartphone cameras.
+Extensive experiments validate Uni-ISP's accuracy in learning forward and inverse ISPs (with improvements of +2.4dB/1.5dB PSNR), versatility in enabling new applications, and adaptability to new camera models.